proycon/gecco/README.md

     - Module servers themselves may be multithreaded
  - Input and output is **FoLiA XML** (http://proycon.github.io/folia)
      - Automatic input conversion from plain text using ucto

+Gecco is the successor of Valkuil.net and Fowlt.net.

 -----------------------
 Installation
 -----------------------